khalid-naami/khalid-naami.github.io/blog/2026-04-23-calendar-spread-trading-time-volatility.md

 The Calendar Spread elevates the trader from a directional speculator to a master of multi-dimensional market mechanics.

-By understanding the exponential nature of Theta decay, acknowledging the critical importance of Vega expansion, and utilizing Gamma Exposure (GEX) to confirm a stable market regime, the strategic analyst transforms time itself into a consistent source of quantitative yield.
+By understanding the exponential nature of Theta decay, acknowledging the critical importance of Vega expansion, and utilizing <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> (<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a>) to confirm a stable market regime, the strategic analyst transforms time itself into a consistent source of quantitative yield.